The Social Reckoning

-The Social Reckoning is an upcoming American biographical drama film written and directed by Aaron Sorkin.
-It is a companion piece to The Social Network (2010) and is based on the events surrounding the 2021 Facebook leak by whistleblower Frances Haugen, which additionally inspired The Wall Street Journal's article series and eight-part podcast The Facebook Files (2021).
-The film will star Jeremy Strong as Mark Zuckerberg, alongside Jeremy Allen White, Mikey Madison, Bill Burr, Wunmi Mosaku, Billy Magnussen, Betty Gilpin, Gbenga Akinnagbe, Anna Lambe, Sierra Capri, Portia Doubleday and Tehmina Sunny.
+The Social Reckoning is an upcoming American legal thriller film written, co-produced, and directed by Aaron Sorkin.
+The sequel to The Social Network (2010), it dramatizes the 2021 Facebook leak by the whistleblower Frances Haugen and Jeff Horwitz.
+It stars Mikey Madison, Jeremy Allen White, Wunmi Mosaku, Betty Gilpin, Billy Magnussen, Bill Burr, and Jeremy Strong.

-Sorkin had previously expressed interest and willingness to write a sequel to The Social Network should it involve the film's director David Fincher on numerous occasions since its original release.
-A follow-up to the film entered development in June 2025 with Aaron Sorkin attached as both writer and director.
-Sorkin will produce alongside Todd Black, Peter Rice and Stuart M. Besser.
-Casting for the film's ensemble was also underway that same month.
-Principal photography began in October 2025 in Vancouver.
+Sorkin had expressed interest in writing a follow-up to The Social Network should it involve its director, David Fincher.
+The Social Reckoning entered development in June 2025 with Sorkin attached as both writer and director.
+Casting was also underway that month.
+Principal photography began in October 2025 in Vancouver, Canada and wrapped in December.

-The Social Reckoning is scheduled to be released on October 9, 2026, by Sony Pictures Releasing.
+The Social Reckoning is scheduled for release by Sony Pictures through its Columbia Pictures label in the United States on October 9, 2026.